-Please understand that the certification required by §330.457(f)(5) is a separate document than the FCSER.
-The FCSER is a report documenting the construction quality assurance/quality control testing of the final cover system, which is a part of all closure activities.
-The certification document can include the FCSER as part of the applicable documentation necessary for certification of closure.
+In addition the response and revisions did not address our comments regarding the certification of closure required by §330.457(f)(5) as being a separate document than the Final Cover System Evaluation Report (FCSER).
+Comment No. 23 stated that the FCSER is a report documenting the construction quality assurance/quality control testing of the final cover system, which is a part of the applicable documentation necessary for certification of closure.
 Please revise Section 9 accordingly.